top of page

 The verb 'enumerate' has its origins in Latin, stemming from the word 'enumerare,' where 'e-' means 'out of,' and 'numerare' means 'to count.'
 It entered the English language in the late 16th century.
 To 'enumerate' means to list or count items, typically in a systematic or orderly manner.
 The etymology of 'enumerate' effectively conveys the act of meticulously counting or itemizing elements, highlighting the deliberate and organized process of specifying and recording each individual item within a larger set.
 Whether it's enumerating a list of ingredients, a series of tasks, or a collection of data points, this term underscores the precision and methodical approach inherent in the act of enumeration.

-Quiz: Find the meaning of the verb enumerate:
+Find the correct meaning of the verb enumerate:

 Try Again!